Permits & Reservations

 If any proposed activity warranting a permit requires special or additional services by park employees, additional charges may added to the fee.
 In addition, the park can impose special restrictions and requirements, including the posting of a bond and providing liability insurance.
 Once the park has received your request and has assessed the proposed activity, you will be informed at that time if additional charges may be assessed or incurred.
 Not all requests are permitted activities in the park.
 You will be told if that is the case.
-Applications for permits must be received by the park a minimum of four business days before the day of a requested event.
+Applications for permits should be submitted with as much advance notice as possible and absolutely no later than 15 days before the day of a requested event.
 If you are issued a special use permit, it does not grant an exclusive use of the place and time stated.
 The park's visitor areas always remain open to the public.
 However, permitted uses almost never conflict on time and place, and most areas are large enough to accommodate a number of permitted uses.

 Organized parties and receptions are not permitted activities within our park.
 The park has no pavilions or shelters appropriate for such activities.
 Such parties are required to seek private facilities outside the park which are plentiful in the surrounding communities.

 Our park welcomes all to enjoy the seashore and its many natural and cultural resources.
 We look forward to seeing you at the Cape Hatteras National Seashore soon!